Kai-Deux/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	- Where size is the size of the square
 	- If size is 0 or less, the function should print only a new line
 	- Use the character # to print the square
+9. Write a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.
+	- Each number or word should be separated by a space
+	- You are allowed to use the standard library